The smooth muscle-specific proteome

 Gene expression shared between smooth muscle and other tissues

-In order to illustrate the relation of smooth muscle tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of smooth muscle tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the smooth muscle enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of smooth muscle enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 As shown in figure 2, few genes elevated in smooth muscle fit the criteria for group enrichment.
 This is mainly attributed to the fact that smooth muscle is found in exceptionally many tissues, resulting in most of these genes being categorized as low tissue specificity genes.
-Smooth muscle shares the most elevated gene expression with heart and skeletal muscle.
-Examples of elevated gene expression shared between smooth, heart and skeletal muscle are TPM1 and DES.
+Smooth muscle shares elevated gene expression with many of the female tissues since these contain a great amount of smooth muscle cells as can be seen in for example PGR.
+Besides other tissues containing smooth muscle cells this tissue type shares genes with other muscle types like for example tongue and skeletal muscle.
+An example of such a gene is SYNC that is a intermediate filament protein that assists in the transfer of the mechanical forces from the muscle fibers onto the exterior.

 Smooth muscle function